VSKUMBHANI/WindowsBlogs/README.md

-# Blogs
+# Commands

+Run it in Command Prompt as Administrator

 CloseOutlookIMAP is used to Close the Outlook application which is run in the background after closing it.<br>
 +==========================+<br>
 |Disable Drive Redirection:| reg add "HKLM\SOFTWARE\Microsoft\Terminal Server Client" /v DisableDriveRedirection /t REG_DWORD /d 1 /f<br>
 +==========================+<br>